 Pootharekulu, Putharekulu, or Putarekulu, some times called "Paper Sweets" by the Andhra people, is a sweet dish of Eastern and Coastal Andhra Pradesh of Southern India.
-It is a sweet version of a Vegetable Roll where the vegetables are replaced by finely ground sugar powder in fine laminated foils made of rice.
-The wafer's size varies from 100 to 1000 micrometres depending on the expertise of the person who makes it.
+It is a sweet version of a Vegetable Roll where the vegetables are replaced by finely ground sugar powder in finely laminated foils made of rice.
+The wafer's size varies from 100 to 1000 micrometers depending on the expertise of the person who makes it.

-In the Telugu language, pootha means "coating OR to coat" and reku means a foil, translating to english as "sugar coated foils".
+Pootharekulu was probably developed by the Brahmin families of Rajahmundry City in East Godawari district of Andhra Pradesh 16th century AD.
+In the Telugu language, pootha means "coating OR to coat," and reku means a foil, translating to english as "sugar-coated foils".
 The lu suffix (poothareku lu) is added to denote the plural form of Poothareku